mattermost/mattermost/server/cmd/mmctl/docs/mmctl_export_create.rst

   -h, --help                        help for create
       --include-archived-channels   Set to true to include archived channels in the export file.
+      --include-profile-pictures    Set to true to include profile pictures in the export file.
       --no-attachments              Set to true to exclude file attachments in the export file.

 Options inherited from parent commands